Key Takeaway

 Male Fertility and Semaglutide

 Research on semaglutide's direct effects on male fertility is limited.
-Animal studies have not shown significant negative effects on male reproductive function at standard doses.
+Animal studies haven't shown significant negative effects on male reproductive function at standard doses.
 The indirect benefit of weight loss improving testosterone and sperm quality may outweigh theoretical risks for many men.
-However, men planning to conceive should also discuss the timeline with their provider.
+But men planning to conceive should also discuss the timeline with their provider.

 Frequently Asked Questions